ratamovic/robolabor/README.md

 ### Getting started

-Robolabor Task is a module aiming at making asynchronous task management easier and less error-prone on Android.
+Robolabor Task is a module aiming at making asynchronous task management easier and less leak-prone on Android.
+It's still a work-in-progress-alpha version that need more thorough testing and some redesign but it works for a basic usage.
+This module works in a very similar way to AsyncTasks and can be used in the same contexts.
+But at the difference of Android AsyncTasks, it enables the use of inner-classes with references to an outer Activity, Fragment or any other kind of object without memory leaks.

 To start an asynchrnous Task, simply:
 - Create a global instance of AndroidTaskManager (using a singleton, a static variable, an Application class instance or whatever you want).